johnforjc/johnforjc/README.md

 :boy: Let's talk about me

--:keyboard: Very exiciting with programming -:computer: Learn about web development either front end or back end -:books: It's never too late to learn anything you want is my principal -:tv: No anime no life :rofl:
+- :keyboard: Very exiciting with programming
+- :computer: Learn about web development either front end or back end
+- :books: It's never too late to learn anything you want is my principal
+- :tv: No anime no life :rofl: